alexanderluiscampino/yelpify/README.md

 # Yelpify
 The goal of this project is to create a data pipeline for Yelp business review data and stock market values.
 Potentially, once the data is in its final format, it can be used to derive relationships between how much people use they app, their sentiment on reviews and the stock price of yelp and others businesses that yelp users review ( Chipotle, McDonalds, ShakeShack, etc..)

+We can help business owners checking how well their business listed on yelp are doing in the eyes of the public, by bringing this data to the surface and build busines specific dashboards.

 The following techologies shall be used for this pipeline:

 - **Storage:** AWS S3 for file object storage due to his high availbility, simple access, low cost for massive amounts of that and almost infinite scalability in terms of storage space.
 Storing 1gb or 10tb of data only increases the cost of application but not the performance of the underlying system.
 This is a perfect solution for ever increasing datasets with frequent access of from/to data pipelines